-The consequences of drug involvement can be severe and devastating, affecting various aspects of an individual's life, including: physical health, mental health, relationships (Strained relationships with family and friends, social isolation and divorce), career and education (job loss, reduced productivity and dropout from school), and financially (Kieling et al. 2011).
+Use Disorder TUD and Cannabis Use Disorder CUD compared to women at most ages (Grant et an individual's life, including: physical health, mental health, relationships (Strained relationships with family and friends, social isolation and divorce), career and education (job loss, reduced

+(22-28), and women had higher prevalence than men at older ages (68-77) (National center for productivity and dropout from school), and financially (Kieling et al. 2011).
 These consequences can vary depending on the individual, the drug(s) being involved in, and the severity of the addiction.
 Oyakhilome (2010) asserts that the many reasons why youths may engage themselves in drug involvement include peer pressure, curiosity, coping mechanism, pleasure seeking, low self-esteem, and family dynamics.
 According to Patterson et al. (2014), excessive Drug and alcohol use can result in intoxication, an increased risk of unprotected or unwanted sex, accidents, violence and criminality, self-harm, and suicide.
 Drug and alcohol use among young people may also be linked to a number of physical, psychological, and social repercussions.
 Early adolescent drug use can also interfere with the process of maturing into adulthood and hinder the completion of education.
 It can also raise the risk of family and relationship issues, social exclusion, mental illness, criminality, and more severe substance abuse issues in later life (Becker et al., (2012).
 It is important to note that these factors can interact with each other in complex ways, and may vary across individuals and contexts.
 Understanding these factors can help in developing effective prevention and intervention strategies.
 In the view of these consequences, government has made several efforts to curb the incidence of drug involvement.